Verdini/ve-coin/README.md

 # Ve Coin

-_Insert VeCoin logo here_

-A basic centralized cryptocurrency implemented in Typescript.
+VeCoin is a basic cryptocurrency blockchain implemented in TypeScript.
+It is designed for educational purposes to help users understand the fundamental concepts of blockchain technology and cryptocurrency.
+This project provides a simplified version of a blockchain, focusing on the core principles and mechanisms without the complexities and security features of a production-ready system.

 _⚠️ For education purposes only.
 This is by no means a complete implementation and it is by no means secure!_